 On March 13, 2013, the Bank, through its subsidiary TD Bank USA, N.A., acquired substantially all of Target Corporation's ("Target") existing U.S. Visa and private label credit card portfolios, with a gross outstanding balance of US\$5.8 billion.
 TD Bank USA, N.A. also entered into a seven-year program agreement under which it became the exclusive issuer of Target-branded Visa and private label consumer credit cards to Target's U.S. customers.
+Effective February 24, 2015, the Bank extended its contract with Target in which it will continue to be the exclusive issuer of Target co-branded and private label consumer credit cards to Target's U.S. customers until March 2025.

-On March 27, 2013, the Bank acquired 100% of the outstanding equity of Epoch Holding Corporation, including its wholly-owned subsidiary Epoch Investment Partners, Inc. ("Epoch"), a New York-based asset management firm.
-Epoch was acquired for cash consideration of US\$674 million.
+On March 27, 2013, the Bank acquired 100% of the outstanding equity of Epoch Holding Corporation, including its wholly-owned subsidiary Epoch Investment Partners, Inc. ("Epoch"), a New York-based asset management firm, for cash consideration of US\$674 million.